StyleMe3D: Stylization with Disentangled Priors by Multiple Encoders on 3D Gaussians: Related Works

-Recent advances in 3D stylization have explored various techniques to embed artistic styles into 3D content, with reference-based methods like \coloredcite{cityblue}{zhang2023ref, mei2024reference} for controlled stylization and arbitrary reference techniques \coloredcite{cityblue}{zhang2024stylizedgs, liu2024stylegaussian} for flexible style transfer.
-Scalable 3D style transfer brings the 3d stylized resolution up to 4K by SOS Loss \coloredcite{cityblue}{galerne2024sgsst}.
-Stylized Score Distillation \coloredcite{cityblue}{kompanowski2024dream} and 3D-aware diffusion models \coloredcite{cityblue}{wang2024phidias} further expand these capabilities.
-Different from previous works, we systematically analyzed the 3D GS stylization task, proposed a more comprehensive approach to allivate the core challenges within this task and achieved superior performance.
+Recent advances in 3D stylization have explored various techniques to embed artistic styles into 3D content, with reference-based methods like \cite{zhang2023ref, mei2024reference} for controlled stylization and arbitrary reference techniques \cite{zhang2024stylizedgs, liu2024stylegaussian} for flexible style transfer.
+Scalable 3D style transfer brings the 3d stylized resolution up to 4K by SOS Loss \cite{galerne2024sgsst}.
+Stylized Score Distillation \cite{kompanowski2024dream} and 3D-aware diffusion models \cite{wang2024phidias} further expand these capabilities.

-\section{Method}
+Unlike previous works, we conduct a systematic analysis of 3D GS stylization and propose a comprehensive framework to achieve hierarchical, multi-granular style transfer.

+\section{Method: \name{}}

 In this section, we elaborate on our comprehensive algorithmic framework for 3D style transfer using 2D priors.
-We first formally define our core task: performing style transfer on reconstructed 3D Gaussian Splatting (3D GS) representations while preserving structural fidelity in \coloredref{citypink}{sec:task_def}.
-To address the inherent challenges in cross-dimensional style adaptation, we propose StyleMe3D - a systematic framework comprising mixture of four encoders that collectively resolve critical challenges in 3D style migration from Sec.\coloredref{citypink}{sec_dssd} to Sec.\coloredref{citypink}{sec_qa} and is unified in Sec.\coloredref{citypink}{sec_moe}.
+We first formally define our core task: performing style transfer on reconstructed 3D Gaussian Splatting (3D GS) representations while preserving structural fidelity in Sec.\ref{sec:task_def}.
+To address the inherent challenges in cross-dimensional style adaptation, we propose \name{}, a systematic framework comprising mixture of four encoders that collectively resolve critical challenges in 3D style migration from Sec.\ref{sec_dssd} to Sec.\ref{sec_qa} and is unified in Sec.\ref{sec_moe}.